-Sustainable cities also referred to as an eco-cities, work towards creating environmentally, economically, and socially resilient surroundings for their citizens without compromising the needs of the future generation to thrive in the same environment.
-According to the Sustainable Cities Index report, these cities are evaluated on three parameters which include profit, planet, and people.
-The profit factor measures the value of real estate and the ease of starting and running businesses.
-The people index focuses on the living standard of the people, literacy, education, and health.
-The planet factor focuses on transportation, water, sanitation, air pollution, and carbon emission among other factors.
-Some of the most sustainable cities in the world include:
+Sustainable cities, also referred to as an eco-cities, work towards creating environmentally, economically, and socially resilient surroundings for their citizens without compromising the needs of the future generation to thrive in the same environment.
+According to the Sustainable Cities Index, sustainable cities can be evaluated on three parameters that can be summed up as such:

-Frankfurt is the financial hub in Germany which hosts the European Central Bank.
-Frankfurt ranks sixth on the 2016 Sustainable Cities Index, and it has been an eco-city for years now.
+Frankfurt is the financial hub in Germany and hosts the European Central Bank.
+Frankfurt has also been an eco-city for years now.
 Over 52% of Frankfurt is covered by open green spaces like water bodies, woodlands, and parks.
 The local government has a concrete plan for nature and water conservation, energy efficiency, and climate protection.
 The city plans to be 100% dependent on renewable energy source by 2050 and reduce the carbon emission by 50% by 2030.

-The city of Vienna implemented a comprehensive climate protection strategy, sustainable business, sustainable procurement, and recycling of bottles.
-The capital city of Austria is the first city in the world to have a fleet of electric-powered buses throughout the central city thus reducing carbon emission while improving citizens' standard of living.
+The city of Vienna has implemented a comprehensive climate protection strategy, sustainable business, sustainable procurement, and recycling of bottles.
+The capital city of Austria is the first city in the world to have a fleet of electric-powered buses throughout the central city which reduce carbon emission while improving citizens' standard of living.
 These buses recharge at the bus terminal ensuring that they run efficiently all day long.

 Singapore is a self-governing city-state and an island nation located in Southeastern Asia.
 Singapore has an inadequate supply of fresh water, but since importing fresh water from Malaysia is costly, the state developed novel methods to ensure they use the scarce supply of water in the country wisely.
 Singapore took advantage of numerous water management innovations including saltwater desalination, recycling of reclaimed water, and rainwater catchment methods.
 The city has eco-friendly transport regulations which discourage unnecessary vehicle ownership.
 To lower carbon emission in the city, the BCA (Building and Construction Authority) set up many green living standards which every building in the city must adhere to since 2005.
 The Zero Energy Building is the greenest in the country and a test subject for future building designs.